hsoffos/hsoffos/README.md

 - <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px" height="30px" /> Hi, I’m Hunter Soffos, and I'm an experienced, many-disciplined Engineer.
 - I have an extreme knack for automation, and a habit of identifying problems and impediments many months in advance.
-- Currently flourishing in data & AI engineering at Wells Fargo, executing on highly interesting, high-value AIML projects.
+- Currently flourishing in data & AI engineering at Wells Fargo, planning and executing my own interesting, high-value AIML projects.
 - I really love building things, solving problems, and overcoming new challenges.
+- I’m interested in collaborating on:
-- I’m looking to collaborate on: Algorithmic Trading (Data Engineering & Processing) & Full Stack Development
+      - Algorithmic Trading (Data Engineering & Processing)
+      - Full Stack Development (Exposing data to clients, allowing clients to build models with my packages).
-- Really, if you have a compelling AI project, I'd love to hear about it!
+- If you have a compelling AI project, I'd love to hear about it!

 ### here are some of my credentials: